-Diversity and Distribution Lists are available in the Lower Columbia College Academic Catalog and at lowercolumbia.edu/catalog.
+Diversity and Distribution Lists (Iowercolumbia.edu/publications/catalog/distribution-lists) are available in the Lower Columbia College Catalog located at Iowercolumbia.edu/catalog.

 Total credits required to earn this degree: 98 with a cumulative grade point average (GPA) of at least 2.0 in the program requirements.